Sound Bath for Anxiety: Does It Actually Work?

 When Sound Healing Works Best for Anxiety

-Sound healing is most effective for chronic, low-grade anxiety that lives in the background; anxiety that hasn't responded fully to talk therapy or medication alone; stress-driven anxiety from work, caregiving, or life transitions; and anxiety with strong physical symptoms like tension, sleep disruption, or gut issues.
+Sound healing is most useful as a complementary practice for chronic, low-grade anxiety that lives in the background; stress-driven anxiety from work, caregiving, or life transitions; and anxiety with strong physical symptoms like tension, sleep disruption, or gut discomfort.

 For my clients with anxiety, the consistent pattern is this: one session shows them their nervous system can drop into rest.
-A regular practice — every two to four weeks — keeps that state accessible.
+A regular practice — every two to four weeks — helps them keep practicing that relaxation response.

 If you're curious whether sound healing might work for your anxiety, the 45-minute Healing Sound Bath at MEditation TIME is $60.
 Your first visit includes a complimentary 15-minute tuning fork chakra session, so you can experience vibrational healing in two formats during your first appointment.